shashaankbabu/devcamper/README.md

 # DevCamper Backend API Specifications

 Create the backend for a bootcamp directory website.
-All of the functionality below needs to be fully implmented in this project.

 ### Bootcamps
 - List all bootcamps in the database